lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

  [![gcp-account](/images/gcp-account.png)]()

 ### Other Things to Know
-  - GCP FREE tier account have built-in service usage limits - [link](https://cloud.google.com/free/docs/gcp-free-tier)
+  - GCP FREE tier account have built-in service [usage limits](https://cloud.google.com/free/docs/gcp-free-tier)
- - GCP service costs are billed to **YOU** for FREE Tier (after you've spent your $300 credit)
+ - For FREE Tier, after you've spent your $300, GCP service costs are billed to **YOU** (via the credit information provided on account creation)
  - GCP service costs are billed to **YOUR COMPANY**  (or research group) for Organizational Accounts
- - SET UP a **GCP Budget** to get notified when GCP services exceed a service cost limit you set (this is useful for testing accounts)
+ - SET UP a **GCP Budget** to get notified when GCP services exceed a service cost limit you set (this is useful for testing accounts).
+TODO: Add link [more info here](https://cloud.google.com/billing/docs/how-to/budgets)
  - REVIEW GCP Billing Accounts & Resources Hierachy (shown below)
     - A billing account can be linked to one or more GCP projects and the billing account specifies how you pay (credit card, invoice...) for GCP services
    - A billing account is linked to a payment profile (individual or corporate)